-\ Implementation Plans).
-These plans not only serve as a monitoring tool between Cataruben and the owners, but can also be adjusted in a participatory manner in each monitoring period.
-This is in the context of adaptive management in the face of the particular conditions of each period.
-Responsibility and role of the actors participating in the and training Cataruben Foundation: Organization responsible for promoting and training on the establishment of eco-efficient stoves and wood energy banks implementation of the activity their respon nsibility e establis s: They are the owners of is to actively participate in nment of eco-efficient stove ties. n the training, and Implementation timeline From the sta art date of the project.
-Indicators to report the progress of the activity Name Type Meta Unit of measurement Measurement Manager Percentage of properties with established wood energy banks Impact 30% Percentage Cataruben Foundation Percentage of eco-efficient stoves installed Impact 35% Percentage Cataruben Foundation Id Sı Component Technical support Description Implementa tion of la ndscape management tools in savannas Relationship with direct or underlying cause and motivations for income of knowledge of sustainable production practices and non-timber forest products.
+Id S2 Component Technical support Description Implementation of landscape management tools in savannas Aplicated metodoloy BCR 0005 Relationship with direct or underlying cause Production interests and motivations for income generation.
+Lack of knowledge of alternative markets that encourage conservation, Lack of knowledge of sustainable production practices and non-timber forest products.
 Compliance with the interests of rural communities.
 The project participants are interested in generating sustainable production models in the savannas by producing and conserving, to the extent that they have economic, technical, and knowledge incentives that the project can provide.
 Consultation mechanism for the identification of objectives and the definition of activities Meetings where the participatory construction of conservation objectives and activities for the project was carried out (See 6.1.4.1.1.
-Initial meetings).
-Manifestation of the will of the owners to be part of a climate change conservation and mitigation project (See 2.1.1 Letters of intent).
+Initial meetings ).
+Manifestation of the will of the owners to be part of a climate change conservation and mitigation project (See 2.1.1 Letters of intent ).
 Agreements signed by the owners where full consent to be linked to the project is expressed, stating the rights, responsibilities and benefits of all parties involved.
 (See 1.1.
-Linkage contracts).
+Linkage contracts ).
 At the property level, property implementation plans were built participatively with the owners (See 6.5.1.2.2.
-Property Implementation Plans).
+Property Implementation Plans ).
 These plans not only serve as a monitoring tool between Cataruben and the owners, but can also be adjusted in a participatory manner in each monitoring period.
 This is in the context of adaptive management in the face of the particular conditions of each period.
 Responsibility and role of the actors participating in the implementation of the activity Cataruben Foundation: Organization responsible for promoting and training in the implementation of landscape management tools in savannas to ecosystem managers.
-Project Participants: They are the owners of the properties and their responsibility is to actively participate in the training, as well as promote the implementation of landscape management tools in savannas, providing evidence and sharing experiences with the Cataruben Foundation.
-Implementation timeline From the fourth year of the project Indica tors to repor t the pro gress of the activity Name Туре Meta Unit of measurement Measurement
+Project Participants: They are the owners of the properties and ,,,,,,, properties and their responsibility is to actively participate in the training, as well as promote the implementation of landscape management tools in savannas, providing evidence and sharing experiences with the Cataruben Foundation.
+Implementation timeline From the fourth year of the project Indicators to report the progress of the activity Name Type Meta Unit of measurement Measurement Manager Number of properties that implement Landscape Management Tools in natural savannas Result 103 Number of properties Cataruben Foundation

+Id S 3

+Component Dinámicas económicas innovadoras

+Description Implementation of sustainable productive practices in natural savannas

+Aplicated metodoloy BCR 0005

-Manager Percentage of farms that implement Landscape Management Tools in natural savannas Result 80% Percentage Cataruben Foundation Id S 2 Component Forest Management Description Implementation of sustainable productive practices in natural savannas Relationship with direct or underlying cause This activity is related to the development of the productive motivations developed by the participants in the respective properties.
+Relationship with direct or underlying cause This activity is related to the development of the productive motivations developed by the participants in the respective properties.
 Through these actions, we initially seek to transfer the necessary knowledge about the implementation of good sustainable production practices in natural savannas.
 These activities are not only focused on the conservation and mitigation of environmental impacts, but in parallel contribute significantly to Sustainable Development Goal (SDG) number 6.
 Specifically, to Target 6.1, which seeks to ensure the availability and sustainable management of water.
 For everyone, as well as with Indicator 6.1.1.
 Sand projects that the owners of properties linked to the project adopt sustainable productive strategies and practices that contribute to the strengthening and protection of the ecosystems present in these territories.
 This activity achieves to empower homeowners with the skills necessary to make informed decisions through effective property planning.